Cross-platform certification of the qubit space with a minimal number of parameters: Experiments

 \subsection{IBM}

-We ran the test on two IBM Quantum devices: \texttt{ibm\_nairobi} and \texttt{ibm\_brisbane} \cite{ibmq}.
+Initially, we ran the test on two IBM Quantum devices: \texttt{ibm\_nairobi} and \texttt{ibm\_brisbane} \cite{ibmq}.
 The first was a 7-qubit system on which we tested the qubit 0 in October 2023.
 The latter is a 127-qubit system.
-The declared coherence times are of the order $50\cdot 10^{-6}$s, while the single-qubit gates take $\sim 50\cdot 10^{-9}$s and readout $\sim 1.2\cdot 10^{-3}$s.
+The declared coherence times are of the order $50\cdot 10^{-6}$~s, while the single-qubit gates take $\sim 50\cdot 10^{-9}$~s and readout $\sim 1.2\cdot 10^{-3}$~s.
 To use it efficiently, we have chosen two sets of 10 qubits, the first in February and the second in March 2024.

-Technically, one sends a list of jobs for execution, to be distributed between experiments repeated the same number of times.
-The number of shots specifies the repetition number of the preprogrammed sequence of circuits within a single job.
-Note that each execution of a shot means a sequence of circuits, then proceeding to the next shot.
+To run the experiments on IBM devices, one sends a list of so-called jobs for execution.
+Experiments can consist of multiple jobs, which can be repeated a number of times.
+Aside from defining quantum circuits to be executed on the target device, one has to specify additional job parameter.
+One of those, the number of shots, specifies the repetition number of the preprogrammed sequence of circuits within a single job.
+Note that each execution of a shot means running full sequence of circuits, then proceeding to the next shot.
 To avoid memory-related effects, we randomly shuffled the experiments within each job.
-The total number of experiments is thus given by $T=\#\mathrm{jobs}\cdot \#\mathrm{shots}\cdot\#\mathrm{repetitions}$.
+The total number of each circuit executions is thus given by $T=\#\mathrm{jobs}\cdot \#\mathrm{shots}\cdot\#\mathrm{repetitions}$.
 The readout count for each circuit is the value returned after the job execution is complete.

-For \texttt{ibm\_nairobi}, we ran nine jobs at 100000 shots and 15 repetitions.
-For \texttt{ibm\_brisbane}, we ran 20 jobs in February and 22 in March 2024, with 10000 shots and ten repetitions each, because of access limitations enforced by IBM.
-We could measure ten qubits simultaneously, treating them as independent because their positions on the qubits grid are isolated, see Fig. \ref{bri}.
+For \texttt{ibm\_nairobi}, we ran nine jobs at $10^5$ shots and 15 repetitions.
+For \texttt{ibm\_brisbane}, we ran 20 jobs in February and 22 in March 2024, with $10^4$ shots and ten repetitions each, because of access limitations enforced by IBM.
+We could measure ten qubits simultaneously, treating them as independent, because their positions on the qubits grid are isolated, see Fig. \ref{bri}.
 Moreover, the random shuffling of the parameters was applied to each qubit independently, so any crosstalk is unlikely.

-In Table \ref{data}, we present the results and parameters of the qubits in both runs.
-The tests on \texttt{ibm\_nairobi} and \texttt{ibm\_brisbane} qubits -- 18, 24 in February and 67, 81 in March 2024 -- resulted in the witness's value at five or more standard deviations.
+In Tables \ref{data_b} and \ref{data_n}, we present the results and parameters of the qubits for both runs.
+The tests on \texttt{ibm\_nairobi} qubit 0 and \texttt{ibm\_brisbane} qubits -- 18, 24 in February and 67, 81 in March 2024 -- resulted in the witness's value at five or more standard deviations.
 These cases are presented in detail in Fig. \ref{res} (the matrix of probabilities) and in Fig. \ref{scat} (results of individual jobs).